The T95Z PLUS is an Android TV box that has some good hardware to run apps, games, and Kodi.

 It comes with the default Kodi Jarvis Confluence Skin which most will immediately recognize.

 Going to System Information the resources being used to run Kodi was low, giving plenty of power to stream videos.

-Lots of add-ons come installed including popular ones such as Exodus, Phoenix, Ares Football, UK Turks Playlist and so on.
+Lots of add-ons come installed including popular ones such as Exodus.

 Add-ons can be installed or removed on any Kodi box but it is nice to have them already installed and ready to go.